 A brand shiny new stainless steel fridge might not exactly fit in with your idea of vintage.
 But, then again, it does come with a digital thermometer and automatic defrosting.
 And you couldn’t do without your 1400 spin speed washer dryer.
 Fortunately, some manufacturers out there have wised up to the growing vintage trend, creating beautiful vintage style appliances that offer all the latest features.
 Smeg refrigeration appliances are well known for their retro style.
 While even the most modern range cookers would look at home in a 1950s baking ad.
 Or, you could hide your modern appliances behind cupboard doors to keep the latest technology without spoiling the vintage look.
 Most top appliance manufacturers offer expert built in ranges.

 A key part of any vintage decor is accessories.
-From dishes to wall art, you can fill your kitchen with retro pieces.
+From wicker trays to wall art, you can fill your kitchen with retro pieces.
 Search your local thrift store or flea market for some inexpensive vintage finds.
 You can even find some vintage gems online in places like Ebay.
 If you have some older relatives, ask if you can check their attics or garages, as you never know what treasures they might have stored away, such as old photographs or pretty patterned china.
 If you’re really struggling, designers such as Cath Kidston and Orla Kiely regularly incorporate vintage patterns into their gorgeous ranges.
 Don’t overdo it though if you don’t want your lovely kitchen to look cluttered.

 While today’s kitchens are all about modern stainless steel and rose gold, vintage kitchens were more simple.
 Materials such as wood, copper and cotton give off a more vintage vibe.
 Back when things were made to last, sturdy materials made for practical, reliable but aesthetic touches.
 Plus, these simple materials harken back to times where less was more (and smartphones weren’t even dreamed of).
 Think large copper pots and pans, or wooden butcher block countertops.
 These more rustic materials look stylish and scream vintage.